User Management API

 The parameters included in the responseBody object are:

-The WebAuthnStartPairing API is an integral step in the FIDO security key pairing flow.
+The WebAuthnStartPairing API is an integral step in the pairing flow for FIDO security keys, FIDO biometrics, and FIDO2 devices.
 The service provider initiates WethAuthn pairing using the WebAuthnStartPairing API.
 The WebAuthnStartPairing API returns parameter data for public key credentials.
 These parameters are required as an input for the next step in the WebAuthn authentication flow, the call to the browser’s navigator.credentials.create function, which will return the public key credentials.
-For further information, refer to Example : PingID FIDO security key.
+For further information, see Example : PingID FIDO security key and Example : PingID FIDO biometrics.

 This is the WebAuthnStartPairing URL: